larissonaquino/larissonaquino/README.md

 Brazilian, developer and music lover.

-I work mostly as a backend .NET developer, but not limited to.
+I work mostly as a backend .NET developer, but not limited to it.
 I'm also into front-end, especially with frameworks such as React and Angular - which both I do like -, despite done some projects with it, surely I'm not an expert.

 Always trying to get differents approaches, thinking how to improve something that's already good and learn something new whenever I can.